Innsbruck: Cultural events

 In 1971, author Douglas Adams was inspired to write the internationally successful The Hitchhiker's Guide to the Galaxy series while lying intoxicated in a field in Innsbruck.
-From 2003 onwards each year Towel Day is celebrated worldwide on May 25.
+From 2003 onwards each year Towel Day is celebrated worldwide on 25 May.

 Sports

 Due to its location between high mountains, Innsbruck serves as an ideal place for skiing in winter, ski-jumping and mountaineering in summer.
 There are several ski resorts around Innsbruck, with the Nordkette served by a cable car and additional chair lifts further up.
 Other ski resorts nearby include Axamer Lizum, Muttereralm, Patscherkofel, Igls, Seefeld, Tulfes and Stubai Valley.
 The glaciated terrain in the latter makes skiing possible even in summer months.

 The Winter Olympic Games were held in Innsbruck twice, first in 1964, then again in 1976, when Colorado voters rejected a bond referendum in 1972 to finance the Denver games, originally awarded in 1970.
 The 1976 Winter Olympics were the last games held in the German-speaking Alps (Austria, Germany, or Switzerland).

 Along with St. Moritz, Switzerland and Lake Placid, New York in the United States, it is one of three places which have twice hosted the Winter Games.
 It also hosted the 1984 and 1988 Winter Paralympics.

 Innsbruck hosted the 1st Winter Youth Olympic Games in 2012.

-Innsbruck also hosts one of the 4 ski-jumping competitions of the 4 Hills Tournament every year.

 Other notable events held in Innsbruck include the Air & Style Snowboard Contest from 1994 to 1999 and 2008 and the Ice Hockey World Championship in 2005.
 Together with the city of Seefeld, Innsbruck organized the Winter Universiade in 2005.
 Innsbruck's Bergiselschanze is one of the hills of the famous Four Hills Tournament.

-Innsbruck is home to the football club FC Wacker Innsbruck, which plays in the Austrian Football Second League as of the 2019–20 season.
+Innsbruck is home to football clubs WSG Tirol and FC Wacker Innsbruck, who play in the Austrian Bundesliga and the Austrian Landesliga respectively.
 Former teams include the FC Swarovski Tirol and FC Tirol Innsbruck.
-FC Wacker Innsbruck's stadium, Tivoli Neu, is one of eight stadiums which hosted Euro 2008 which took place in Switzerland and Austria in June 2008.
+The teams' stadium, Tivoli Neu, is one of eight stadiums which hosted Euro 2008, which took place in Switzerland and Austria in June 2008.

-The city also hosted an American Football final, Eurobowl XXII between the Swarco Raiders Tirol and the Raiffeisen Vikings Vienna.
+The city is home to the American football team Raiders Tirol.
+Innsbruck hosted an American football final, Eurobowl XXII between the Swarco Raiders Tirol and the Raiffeisen Vikings Vienna.

-The city hosted opening round games in the 2011 IFAF World Championship, the official international American Football championship.
+The city hosted opening round games in the 2011 IFAF World Championship, the official international American football championship.

-In 2018 Innsbruck hosted the IFSC Climbing World Championships 2018 from September 6 to September 16 and the 2018 UCI Road World Championships from September 22 to September 30.
+In 2018 Innsbruck hosted the IFSC Climbing World Championships 2018 from 6 to 16 September and the 2018 UCI Road World Championships from 22 to 30 September.

+In July 2025, Innsbruck hosted the Roller Derby World Cup.